sglvladi/TensorFlowObjectDetectionTutorial/docs/source/training.rst

         └─ workspace/
            └─ training_demo/

 3. The ``training_demo`` folder shall be our `training folder`, which will contain all files related to our model training.
-It is advisable to create a separate training folder each time we wish to train a different model.
+It is advisable to create a separate training folder each time we wish to train on a different dataset.
 The typical structure for training folders is shown below.

     .. code-block:: default

         training_demo/
         ├─ annotations/
+        ├─ exported-models/
         ├─ images/
         │  ├─ test/
         │  └─ train/